eberban/eberban/books/refgram/src/from_scratch/core_to_complete/maps.md

   value

 Since we use maps for context it is fairly common to evaluate a proposition with a modified context.
-We can make a predicate mkae this easier.
+We can make a predicate that makes this easier.

 <spoiler>